Nairo, Egan and Roglic, a face to face that already has a day and time

 Arkea, with its fixed quota

 And he added: “The pandemic?
 Yes, it runs the risk of affecting us for the third consecutive year.
-If we have to organize the Paris-Nice under the same conditions as last year, we will do so.
-I still hope that we will not have to put capacity, which penalizes Much to the spectators.
-At the moment absolutely nothing has been decided.
+If we have to organize Paris-Nice under the same conditions as last year, we will. they penalize the spectators a lot.
+At the moment, absolutely nothing has been decided.
 The meetings with the prefectures will begin next week. ”

 Bernal and Roglic continue to train hard in search of their best form to start the season, so this confrontation is eagerly awaited in world cycling.